HusCod25/EatoraAI/ADMIN_ROLE_COMMANDS.md

 # Admin Role Management Commands

-Quick reference guide for granting and managing admin roles in chompsy.ai.
+Quick reference guide for granting and managing admin roles in MunchiesAI™.

 ## 📋 Table of Contents